The 5 Best Cooling Mattresses of 2026

 1. Best Cooling Mattress

 The Purple RestorePlus Hybrid is the best cooling mattress we've tested.
-If cooling is your biggest priority, it's hard to do better than this mattress, which boasts an off-the-charts cooling performance.
-Its 'Gel-Flex Grid' comfort layer, a waffle-shaped layer with a responsive feel, helps dissipate heat, as does its pocket coil support layer.
+If cooling is your biggest priority, it's hard to do better than this mattress, which boasts off-the-charts cooling performance.
+Its 'Gel-Flex Grid' comfort layer, a waffle-shaped layer, helps dissipate heat quickly.
 The mattress feels cool when you first get into bed and continues to move heat away from you very efficiently all night, making it a great option for hot sleepers.

-This 'Medium' mattress is best suited for lighter back and stomach sleepers.
-It's also suitable for average-weight and heavier side sleepers, although you might prefer a more supportive mattress.
-It's bouncy and responsive, so it feels easy to move around on, and its comfort layer provides high contouring, which helps with pressure relief without creating an enveloping feel.
-Its great motion dissipation makes it a good option for sleeping with a partner, as well.
+This Medium mattress is best-suited for lighter back and stomach sleepers, as well as side sleepers in the average and heavier weight categories.
+It's bouncy and responsive, so it feels easy to move around on, and its comfort layer provides high contouring, which helps with pressure relief.
+That said, it doesn't have an enveloping, hugging feel, so you might not like it as much if you want to sleep 'in' your mattress and not 'on' it.
+Its great motion dissipation makes it suitable for sleeping with a partner, and it has solid edges, so you can comfortably sit or sleep on the edge of the bed.

 2. Best Upper Mid-Range Cooling Mattress